autowarefoundation/autoware.universe/design/Planning/LaneDriving/Behavior/BehaviorVelocityPlanner.md

    * Ego vehicle must stop if a pedestrian is within stop area shown in the image.
    * Ego vehicle must stop if a pedestrian is expected to enter the stop area. (e.g. within 3 seconds)
    * Ego vehicle must slow down (e.g. to 5km/h) when there is a pedestrian in the deceleration area shown in the image.
-  **raitonale:** We don't want to make vehicle keep waiting for pedestrian to pass crosswalk completely.
+  **rationale:** We don't want to make vehicle keep waiting for pedestrian to pass crosswalk completely.
 We want vehicle to start driving when pedestrian walks past the car.

 ![Crosswalk](/design/img/Crosswalk.png)